 When it comes to a flawless looking Instagram grid, there is something you may or may not have noticed.
 The colors go well together and are part of the brand’s color scheme.

 For beginner’s who aren’t graphic designers, creating a color scheme can seem like a daunting task.
-Besides hiring a designer to help you out, the best trick I’ve got to share with you is to simply pick a photo that you want to use in your branding and run it through a photo generator.
+Besides hiring a designer to help you out, the best trick I’ve got to share with you is to simply pick a photo that you want to use in your branding and run it through a photo color generator.
 Inside the adobe color scheme generator, you can upload an image and it will generate a color scheme for you.

 As an example of how a color scheme helps guide your Instagram grid, here at Ivorymix, we have a color pallet that looks something like this below.
-When put next our Instagram grid, you can clearly see that the colors are influential to the photos we share.
+When put next to our Instagram grid, you can clearly see that the colors are influential to the photos we share.

 2. Decide on a few image and graphics parameters

 When establishing your Instagram theme, color is important, but so is the quality of your visual content.
 Having set parameters around the types of photos you share will help guide you so you don’t share that last photo you took of your sushi dinner last night in that poorly lit restaurant.